frankc9912/tree-siting-problem/README.md

 #### Coolwalkability Index

-Wwe use the ADVAN foot traffic data of July, 2024 (67,000+ records) to create a set of origin-destination (OD) pairs.
+I use the ADVAN foot traffic data of July, 2024 (67,000+ records) to create a set of origin-destination (OD) pairs.
 Here are the steps:

 - Create Graph for pedestrian network using data from [DVRPC](https://www.arcgis.com/home/item.html?id=5959ca82848f4833a65cd90ef991c080)
 - Load the ADVAN foot traffic data to the nodes in the Graph